 In Oct 2012, I unexpectedly found a blog with an interesting proposal titled Buenos Aires Rediscovered.
 As a long-time fan of before & after or then & now comparative photos, Ken’s mission hit close to home:

-The fact that Ken put so much effort doing his own series of then & now pics using the 1920s album—in spite of never having visited Buenos Aires previously—inspired me to get in touch.
-I’ve tried to help by taking a few photos he couldn’t decipher… BA has changed a lot.
+The fact that Ken put so much effort doing his own series of then & now pics using the 1920s album —in spite of never having visited Buenos Aires previously— inspired me to get in touch.
+I’ve tried to help by taking a few photos of places he couldn’t decipher… BA has changed a lot.
 I’m hoping we’ll be able to meet soon in London because I truly appreciate his work.

 Naturally, Recoleta Cemetery appeared in the book given to Ken’s great-grandfather.
 Below is the original photo, along with the newer version.
 Unfortunately that particular tree is no longer there, so Ken came up with a creative solution.
 Not bad at all.
 It’s difficult to be 100% accurate when the plaza in front of the cemetery has changed so often!